 By Jack Rasmus As Yellen leaves the Powell Fed with two contradictory legacies, the question of the day is which will the Powell Fed now follow?
 Does it continue Yellen’s policy of relatively slow and occasional rate hike?
 Or does it raise rates faster, and

 By Sara Hsu China’s One Belt One Road initiative is vast and promises to greatly expand China’s soft power in Asia, Europe, and Africa by creating much-needed infrastructure.
 The US stance on OBOR, however, is unclear, and the lack of a clear stance on

 By Frederic Lemieux In this article, the author examines key elements defining mass shootings and the evolution of definitions over time.
 The article also scrutinises the characteristics of active shooters and the dynamics of these incidents.
-Finally, it looks at the impact of gun control regulation on the occurrence of mass shootings through the years
+Finally, it

 By Dan Steinbock Trump’s gruelling 12-day Asia tour was a quest for mega deals.
 US policies in Asia are shifting.
 The stress on competitive strategic visions is being redefined by historic bilateral